 Common Core standards are broken out by grade level and are:

 - Based on rigorous content and application of knowledge through higher-order thinking skills

 Some states, such as Oklahoma and Indiana, had originally adopted Common Core, but have now created their own standards.
 Similar to Common Core, however, these new state-built versions still include technology and digital literacy skills embedded within core subject-area standards.

 These three sets of standards, and many others, provide targets to guide digital literacy programs, curricula and instruction, and professional development.
 The standards also guide educational content companies to design solutions and services aligned to them to enhance the experience for students.
 In combination with other state standards, they provide instructional targets to guide students to excel in a digital world.

 Need some more great ideas for building your digital literacy curriculum?
-Register for our next webinar, The Search for a Standards-aligned Curriculum, presented by former District Instructional Technology Teacher at Klein ISD, Nettie Briggs.
-Nettie will discuss the importance of finding a standards-aligned digital literacy solution in relation to these three sets of standards, as well as criteria and processes to evaluate digital literacy curricula.
+We recently hosted a webinar, The Search for a Standards-aligned Curriculum, presented by former District Instructional Technology Teacher at Klein ISD, Nettie Briggs.
+To watch this webinar recording and stay informed about other upcoming webinars, join our edWeb community!